benjavalero/replacer/technical-design.md

 3. Save a summary of the process in the database

-## Architecture
+## Code Conventions

-The tool is composed by two independent modules, both in the same repository: the frontend in Angular, and the backend in Java (with SpringBoot), besides a MariaDB database hosted in the ToolForge servers.
+The tool is composed by two independent modules, both in the same repository: the frontend ( Angular), and the backend (Java with SpringBoot).
+Most of the tips below refer to the Java backend.

-## Deployment
+### Code Organization

-TODO
+In both modules the code is organized by feature.

-## Packages
+Files are usually suffixed: service, controller, entity, etc.

 ### Package `finder`